-Winter is the great time to visit Himachal Pradesh for those who enjoy snow.
+Winter is a great time to visit Himachal Pradesh for those who enjoy the snow.
 Winter lasts from October to February, with December being the coldest month of the year.

-It’s important to keep in mind that snow-covered roads can cause a difficulties in travel.
+It’s important to keep in mind that snow-covered roads can cause difficulties in travel.

 Offbeat places to visit in Himachal Pradesh